 Mechatronics combines principles from mechanics, electronics, computer engineering, automatic control and robots.
 Mechatronic engineering is the design, manufacture and testing of devices that utilise a combination of these disciplines in the same device.
 You will gain knowledge of engineering processes, product design, as well as the use of digital electronics and computer-aided (CAD) software.
 This will enable you to create your own mechatronic systems, developing them from imagination through to reality.

-Our BEng Mechatronic Systems will cover electronics, electrical systems and programming.
-You will cover the following areas:
+Our BEng Mechatronic Systems covers electronics, electrical systems and programming.
+On it, you explore the following areas:

-Our School is a community of scholars leading the way in technological research and development.
+Our School Computer Science and Electronic Engineering is a community of scholars leading the way in technological research and development.
 Today's mechatronic engineers are creative people who are focused and committed, yet restless and experimental.
 We are home to many of the world's top engineers, and our work is driven by creativity and imagination, as well as technical excellence.
 You graduate as a creative, experimental and focused engineer ready to explore further how electronics can impact the people and world around you.

 Teaching someone to programme is about opening a door.
-In your first year at Essex you will study a module that introduces you to programming using Python.
-We assess your ability to think in a programmatic way in the very first week of term and if you require additional support, we offer classes which will boost your skills and confidence with programming.
+In your first year, you will be introduced to programming using Python.
+We assess your ability to think in a programmatic way during the first week of term, and if you need additional support we offer classes to boost your programming skills and confidence.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.